latest nhpb_banner 1__compressed

 Affordable daycare near you.

 Not only may the exact name of the service that is used vary by state, but so will the agency that administers it.
 The Department of Human Services or Division of Family and Community Services will often run the website that allows parents to find an inexpensive child care provider.
-But once again the exact name of the government agency will also change from one state to another.
-However there will always be some resource that families, single moms or dads, and really anyone can use to find an affordable as well as high quality daycare center near where they live or in their local community.
+But once again the exact name of the government agency that offers the Child Care Resource and Referral Service will also change from one state to another.

 As any parent knows, whether they are low or high income, it is very difficult to not only pay for daycare, but it is also challenging to find someone to watch your child while at work or while the parent is in class.
 Some people even need cheap (but quality) care for before or after-school or during holidays, such as summer vacations.
 There can be many reasons why someone is trying to locate an inexpensive daycare center for their kids or infants, and the local government CCR&R will satisfy all of the requests.

 Not only is is difficult to find an inexpensive child care center, but there are too many examples of providers that offer sub-par services to hard working moms and dads.
-This is why Child Care Resource & Referral Service will also use data to rate each center, and there are often “stars” assigned to them using a quality scale.
+This is why Child Care Resource & Referral Service will also use data to rate each child care center, and there are often “stars” assigned to them using a quality scale.
 In addition to the quality of the care being sometimes being low, parents often find the cost of daycare to be un-affordable.
 In fact, many families can spend 10% to as much as 30% of their total household income for this cost, so there are many issues to be covered by each state.

 The free Child Care Resource & Referral Service is one resource that was created to address this challenge.
 Each state will compile information on all of the daycare providers that operate in a local community.
 There can be information on individuals that care for a kid, local centers near you that are inexpensive, as well as national providers as well.
 Not only will CCR&R collect information on what services each provider provides, but they also rate them on quality as well as cost.
 All of this is done in an effort to locate low cost, or cheap, daycare centers.